studiofrenetic/cartify/README.md

 Some methods on the Cart library throws Exceptions, bellow you have a list of all the Exceptions that are thrown.

-An extended example on how to use the Exceptions are in the controllers/home.php controller.

 	Cartify\CartException

 This Exception is Thrown when an unexpected error occures.